sml156/when_pigs_fly/README.md

 PiHole Whitelist & Blacklist

 Note:
-I made this Blaclist and whitelist for me, anyone reading this should make their own based on their browsing habbits.
+I made this Blacklist and whitelist for me, anyone reading this should make their own based on their browsing habbits.
 Your welcome to use it but you really should make your own.

 # Update addlists From firebog
 sudo -s